eliascccc/rpa/README.md

 Another main flow is data-driven.
 In that case, the orchestrator itself discovers work by polling a query or another data source.
 When it finds a valid case, it prepares the required values and signals the front-end RPA to execute the task.

-It could look like this from the orchestrators side:
+It could look like this from the orchestrator side:
 <img width="1209" height="635" alt="example_dash" src="https://github.com/user-attachments/assets/dc12a84b-c329-4b91-b402-387128197f9a" />

 ---